iwpnd/sectr/readme.md

 # sectr 🍕

-Build a circular sector (pizza piece 😅 ) spanning the angle between two given bearings, a radius and a center point.
+Build a circular sector polygon feature (pizza piece 😅 ) spanning the angle between two given bearings, a radius and a center point.

 ## installation